 new people and you need a way to break the ice.
 For example, if you have

 studied the basics of French and meet another person who speaks French,

 even a brief exchange in French can help create a positive atmosphere and

 Language choices can be made to emphasise solidarity or shared linguistic and cultural features.
 For example, when two people from the same dialect area meet, they may switch from the standard language to a dialect variant (for example, the Turku dialect) to show that they come from the same place.
 Using a dialect is also a way of expressing one’s linguistic and cultural identity when the person you are talking to comes from a different region.

 The parallel use of languages in interaction, translanguaging, may help to smooth the flow of meaning-making more than sticking to one language.
 Multilingualism creates opportunities for creative, lively, and playful language use.

 In fact, using several languages flexibly in conversation is more common than monolingual communication.
 However, it is important to be aware of the situations in which multilingual communication is acceptable or commendable and when it is better to stick to just one language.

 Describing language skills

-In the following exercise, you can practise assessing your language skills using the European Framework of Reference for Languages.
+In the following exercise, you can practice assessing your language skills using the European Framework of Reference for Languages (CEFR).

 The Evolving Language Proficiency Scale (NCC 2019), a Finnish adaptation of the CEFR, can be found on the Studyinfo website of the Finnish National Agency for Education.